1. What is machine learning?

 Principal Component Analysis

-Kernel Based Principal Component Analysis
+Kernel-Based Principal Component Analysis

-47. What kind of problems does regularization solve ?
+47. What kind of problems does regularization solve?

-Regularization is used to address overfitting problems as it penalizes the loss function by adding a multiple of an L1 (LASSO) or an L2 (Ridge) norm of your weights vector w.
+Answer: Regularization is used to address overfitting problems as it penalizes the loss function by adding a multiple of an L1 (LASSO) or an L2 (Ridge) norm of your weights vector w.

 49. Why do we convert categorical variables into factor?
-Which function is used in R to perform the same ?
+Which function is used in R to perform the same?

-Most Machine learning algorithms require numbers as input.
+Answer: Most Machine learning algorithms require numbers as input.
 On converting categorical values to factors we get numerical values and also we don’t have to deal with dummy variables.

 We can use both factor() and as.factor() to convert variables to factors.

-Both are feature scaling techniques.
+Answer: Both are feature scaling techniques.

 Standardization is less affected by outliers as compared to Normalisation.

-As per my knowledge many people already using machine learning in their everyday life.
+Answer: As per my knowledge many people already using machine learning in their everyday life.
 Let us suppose when you are engaging with the internet you are actually expressing your preferences, likes, dislikes through your search.
 So all these things picked up by cookies coming on to your computer.
 From that, we can evaluate the behavior of a user.
-Basically, that will help us to increase a progress of a user through the internet.
+Basically, that will help us to increase the progress of a user through the internet.
 Navigation is also one of the examples where we are using machine learning to find a distance between two places through using optimization techniques.
 I think people going to more engage with machine learning in the near future is health.